kebaldwi/DNAC-TEMPLATES/LABS/LAB-7-CICD-Orchestration/cicd-2-discovery/01-intro.md

 # Device Discovery

-In this module, we will use a **CI/CD Pipeline** to **discover** devices within the network and **assign** them to specific sites within the hierarchy within Cisco Catalyst Center.
+In this module, we will use a **CI/CD Pipeline** to **discover** devices within the network and **assign** them to specific sites within the hierarchy within Catalyst Center.

-Cisco Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
+Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
 This allows the network administrator to align changes and modifications to the network within maintenance windows.

 ## Device Discovery Background

-Cisco Catalyst Center has a Discovery Tool, which allows for the discovery of devices across the network through one of the following methods:
+Catalyst Center has a Discovery Tool, which allows for the discovery of devices across the network through one of the following methods:

 1. CDP
 2. LLDP